Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## Picking your path

-To maximize your chances of survival, you want a path that gives you the most Merchants and Chests, and the least Elites.
+To maximize your chances of survival, you want a path that gives you the most merchants and chests, and the least elites.
-In world 1, you will want a Merchant early to prepare for the rest of the world, and one close to the Boss so you can use all the Coins you've accumulated so far to prepare for the Boss fight.
+In world 1, you will want a merchant early to prepare for the rest of the world, and one close to the Boss so you can use all the coins you've accumulated so far to prepare for the boss fight.
 Up to I30 you can go for merchant after 2 fights, but after that you will want merchant after first fight.
 In other worlds you can afford to wait a little longer for the first market.

 ## General deck strategy